 Not so West Germany.
 It insisted that the Potsdam Declaration had been provisional and the German lands east of the Oder-Neisse were “illegally” occupied by Poland and the Soviet Union.

-Historians still debate whether or not Konrad Adenauer, West Germany’s first postwar chancellor, sincerely believed in Heimatrecht (“right to one’s homeland”) and retaking the eastern provinces.
-But there is little doubt he had a political motive for supporting both.
+Historians still debate if Konrad Adenauer, West Germany’s first postwar chancellor, sincerely believed in Heimatrecht (“right to one’s homeland”).
+But there is little doubt he had a political motive for supporting it.